sqlcoin/sqlcoin/README.md

 ### Architecture

-Public utility distributed database to record ownerships and assets online, distributed configurations and topologies.
+Public utility database to record ownerships and assets online, distributed configurations and topologies.

 ### Databases